-On the second floor, you can see the 1903 Wright Flyer, which Wilbur and Orville Wright piloted over the sands of Kitty Hawk, North Carolina; and the Lockheed Vega that Amelia Earhart piloted in 1932 in the first solo transatlantic flight by a woman.
+On the second floor, you can see the 1903 Wright Flyer that Wilbur and Orville Wright piloted over the sands of Kitty Hawk, North Carolina, and the Lockheed Vega that Amelia Earhart piloted in 1932 in the first solo transatlantic flight by a woman.

 Free docent-led tours leave daily at 10:30 and 1 from the museum's welcome center.